 - Fast-forward or backward by clicking and holding on the left and right sides of the touch surface

-- Swipe downward to display additional information such as subtitles, chapters, audio tracks, and speaker output options
+- Swipe downward to display additional information such as subtitles, chapters, audio tracks, and speaker output options in the info panel

 Use the system video player.
 The built-in video player is designed to provide an exceptional video playback experience.
 Its controls are minimal and unobtrusive, keeping the media as the center of attention.
 Unless your app truly requires a custom video player, use the system video player to produce a consistent media viewing experience across the platform.

 Defer to content when displaying logos or noninteractive overlays above video.
 A small, unobtrusive logo or countdown timer may be appropriate for your video.
 Avoid large, distracting overlays that don’t contribute to the viewing experience.
 People care about seeing content without distractions, and will appreciate a clean, uncluttered viewing experience.

 Show interactive overlays gracefully.
 Some videos display interactive overlays, such as quizzes, surveys, and progress check-ins.
 For the best user experience, implement a minimum delay of 0.5 seconds to pause playing media, and display an interactive overlay.
 Provide a clear way to dismiss the overlay and resume media playback once user interaction is complete.